Occupation: Professional display / stunt driver

 Currently competing in: MN Circuit Rally Championship

-Career highlights: Multiple winner of MSA British Autotest Championship, with back-to-back victories in 2004 and 2005, also winning the Championship in 2007.
+Career highlights: Multiple winner of Motorsport UK British Autotest Championship, with back-to-back victories in 2004 and 2005, also winning the Championship in 2007.

 What got you interested in motor sport in the first place?